MiguelJRM95/wheel_of_fortune/src/docs/technical/hosting.md

 for this topic, I will use a load balancer server as a gateway between the users and the servers that host the app.

+I will be implementing the load balancer with Apache server, and some of it's modules.

 This require that the load balancer server and the server nodes to be in the same network or the load balancer be capable of reach the network of the nodes for example adding the nodes network to the load balancer route table.